dancer1325/prometheus-alertmanager/docs/management_api.md

 POST /-/reload
 ```

+* allows
-This endpoint triggers a reload of the Alertmanager configuration file.
+  * reload the Alertmanager configuration file
+* ALTERNATIVE

-An alternative way to trigger a configuration reload is by sending a `SIGHUP` to the Alertmanager process.
+  * send a `SIGHUP` -- to the -- Alertmanager process